strontic/strontic.github.io/xcyclopedia/library/conhost.exe-8BF6C71EA86435DD8E206E5D4C5BEF85.md

-[4;1HECHO           Displays messages, or turns command echoing on or off.[K ENDLOCAL       Ends localization of environment changes in a batch file.[K ERASE          Deletes one or more files.[K
+[4;1HECHO           Displays messages, or turns command echoing on or off.[K ENDLOCAL       Ends localization of environment changes in a batch file.[K ERASE          Deletes one or more files.[K
-EXIT           Quits the CMD.EXE program (command interpreter).[K FC             Compares two files or sets of files, and displays the[K
+EXIT           Quits the CMD.EXE program (command interpreter).[K FC             Compares two files or sets of files, and displays the[K
-               differences between them.[K
+               differences between them.[K
-FIND           Searches for a text string in a file or files.[K FINDSTR        Searches for strings in files.[K
+FIND           Searches for a text string in a file or files.[K FINDSTR        Searches for strings in files.[K
-FOR            Runs a specified command for each file in a set of files.[K FORMAT         Formats a disk for use with Windows.[K FSUTIL         Displays or configures the file system properties.[K FTYPE          Displays or modifies file types used in file extension[K
+FOR            Runs a specified command for each file in a set of files.[K FORMAT         Formats a disk for use with Windows.[K FSUTIL         Displays or configures the file system properties.[K FTYPE          Displays or modifies file types used in file extension[K
-               associations.[K
+               associations.[K
-GOTO           Directs the Windows command interpreter to a labeled line in[K
+GOTO           Directs the Windows command interpreter to a labeled line in[K
-               a batch program.[K
+               a batch program.[K
-GPRESULT       Displays Group Policy information for machine or user.[K GRAFTABL       Enables Windows to display an extended character set in[K
+GPRESULT       Displays Group Policy information for machine or user.[K GRAFTABL       Enables Windows to display an extended character set in[K
-               graphics mode.[K
+               graphics mode.[K
-HELP           Provides Help information for Windows commands.[K ICACLS         Display, modify, backup, or restore ACLs for files and[K
+HELP           Provides Help information for Windows commands.[K ICACLS         Display, modify, backup, or restore ACLs for files and[K
-               directories.[K
+               directories.[K
-IF             Performs conditional processing in batch programs.[K LABEL          Creates, changes, or deletes the volume label of a disk.[K MD             Creates a directory.[K
+IF             Performs conditional processing in batch programs.[K LABEL          Creates, changes, or deletes the volume label of a disk.[K MD             Creates a directory.[K
-MKDIR          Creates a directory.[K
+MKDIR          Creates a directory.[K
-MKLINK         Creates Symbolic Links and Hard Links[K [K[?25h[25l
+MKLINK         Creates Symbolic Links and Hard Links[K [K[?25h[25l